-- on the accruals basis of accounting, under the historical cost convention, with the exception of sovereign pledges, funds held in trust, derivative financial instruments, and bonds payable, which are included at fair value; - in accordance with the Statement of Recommended Practice: Accounting and Reporting by Charities (Charities SORP (FRS 102)), and the Financial Reporting Standard 102 applicable in the United Kingdom and Republic of Ireland (FRS 102) and the Charities Act 2011 and United Kingdom Generally Accepted Accounting Practice, as it applies from 1 January 2015 together with subsequent updates.
-The consolidated financial statements have been prepared to give a true and fair view of the state of IFFIm's affairs as of 31 December 2022, and of IFFIm's incoming resources and application of resources for the year then ended; and - in accordance with International Accounting Standard 39 Financial Instruments: Recognition and Measurement (IAS 39), as permitted by FRS 102, sovereign pledges, funds held in trust, derivative financial instruments, and bonds payable are measured at fair value with changes in fair value recognised in the Consolidated Statement of Income and Expenditures.
-These assets and liabilities are recorded at fair value based on the methodologies described in Note 16 below.
+- on the accruals basis of accounting, under the historical cost convention, with the exception of sovereign pledges, funds held in trust, derivative financial instruments, and bonds payable, which are included at fair value: - in accordance with the Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland ("Charities SORP (FRS 102)"), the Financial Reporting Standard 102 applicable in the United Kingdom and Republic of Ireland ("FRS 102"), the Charities Act 2011, and the Companies Act 2006.
+The financial statements have been prepared to give a true and fair view of the state of IFFIm's affairs as at 31 December 2023, and of IFFIm's incoming resources and application of resources for the year then ended; and - in accordance with International Accounting Standard 39 Financial Instruments: Recognition and Measurement (IAS 39), as permitted by FRS 102, sovereign pledges, funds held in trust, derivative financial instruments, and bonds payable are measured at fair value with changes in fair value recognised in the Statement of Income and Expenditures.
+These assets and liabilities are recorded at fair value based on the methodologies described in Note 16.